 To aid their weight loss goals, some people even restrict or completely cut out meat, pork, fish, and poultry from their diets, effectively becoming vegetarian!
 It’s no secret that animal-based foods are often high in cholesterol and fat, and so some folks decide it’s better to just stick to fruit and vegetables.
 For health reasons, I cut out beef, pork, and poultry years ago and it did help with losing weight.
-However, balancing your diet and filling that “void”, so to speak, with with fruits and veggies is very important because you may crave unhealthy foods instead which would not be helpful.
+However, balancing your diet and filling that “void”, so to speak, with fruits and veggies is very important because you may crave unhealthy foods instead which would not be helpful.

 Of course, you don’t need to give up being a meat eater to lose weight.
 But, if you reduced your intake of some meat products, especially processed foods, you’ll soon see the difference when you weigh yourself on a regular basis!

 Stick to an Exercise Regimen that Works for You

 Believe it or not, you don’t need to spend most of your spare time down at the gym pumping iron or doing circuit training at your local park for hours on end!

 While there’s nothing wrong with that and it is important to get regular exercise, you shouldn’t overdo it because you’ll end up demotivating yourself and piling back the pounds again.
 Did you know that even something as simple as a 20-minute walk each day can help you manage your weight?